 Market capitalization: US$3.98 billion

 Established on February 6, 2006, the SPDR S&P Biotech ETF is a largely equally weighted fund that focuses mostly on biotech companies with a small mix of pharmaceutical companies.
 As noted by ETF.com, this ETF’s investment objective is small and micro-cap companies, which makes the weight of each holding smaller than the holdings of other ETFs in this sector.

-The SPDR S&P Biotech ETF has 120 holdings in its portfolio, including these top three in the market: Array BioPharma (NASDAQ:ARRY), weighing in at 2.04 percent; Sarepta Therapeutics (NASDAQ:SRPT), holding a 1.71 percent weight; and Invitae (NYSE:NVTA), which has a 1.61 percent weighting on the index.
+The SPDR S&P Biotech ETF has 123 holdings in its portfolio, including these top three in the market: Invitae (NYSE:NVTA), which has a 2.22 percent weighting on the index; Regeneron Pharmaceuticals (NASDAQ:REGN) weighted at 2.17 percent; and United Therapeutics (NASDAQ:UTHR), representing a 2.13 weight.